syssi/esphome-jk-bms/README.md

 ```

 The RS485-TTL jack of the BMS can be attached to any UART pins of the ESP.
-A hardware UART should be preferred because of the baudrate (115200 baud).
+A hardware UART should be preferred because of the high baudrate (115200 baud).

 ## Installation